icinganalysis/icinganalysis.github.io/content/thermodynamics.md

 - Callaghan, Edmund E., and Serafini, John S.: A Method for Rapid Determination of the Icing Limit of a Body in Terms of the Stream Conditions.
 NACA-TN-2914, 1953.

-- Fraser: Thermodynamic Limitations of Ice Accretion Instruments, 1953.
+- Fraser, D., Rusk, C. K., and Baxter, D.: Thermodynamic Limitations of Ice Accretion Instruments, 1953.

 - Lowell, Herman H.: Maximum Evaporation Rates of Water Droplets Approaching Obstacles the Atmosphere under Icing Conditions.
 NACA-TN-3024, 1953.